Trumeet/Random-picture/README.md

 You need Docker installed first, then:

-* Pick your favourite pictures and copy them into a folder, like:
+* Pick your favourite pictures and copy them into a folder (sub-folders are supported), like:

   ```shell
     ~/Pictures $ ls -l